Cherreads

 Dexmon: Go to sleep.

-The girl had stopped making sounds somewhere between the clearing and the portal and every fiber in his body screamed he needed to fix this now.
+The girl had stopped making sounds somewhere between the clearing and the castle, and every fiber in his body screamed he needed to fix this now.

 A low vibration started in his sternum.
 That was new.